tbrookman/USARugby-Stats/Notes.md

 *  Table: user Column: login is really now mail.
 *  CDN-ify {bootstrap, jquery, ...} (assetic?)
 *  Determine a good way to tell the user why they are not allowed to log in or why their login failed.
-*  Move libraries off github as CDN?
+*  Possibly Move libraries off github as CDN?

 ## Deprecate